What Is PMBOK in Project Management?

 The origins of PMBOK date back to 1969, when the PMI was founded with the aim of providing a forum for professionals to share information and discuss problems encountered in the project management field.

 In 1984, the organization issued its first certification: the Project Management Professional (PMP).
 Forbes has described the PMP exam as “a crucial tool for prospective project managers to test and showcase their ability to perform their duties.”
 A PMBOK whitepaper was published in 1987, and an exposure draft of the PMBOK Guide followed in 1994.

 What is the PMBOK Guide?

 The PMBOK Guide is an instructional book that includes foundational standards, guidelines, and terminology to help industry professionals manage multiple projects.
 It breaks project management processes down into five PMBOK process groups, which can be incorporated into your choice of project methodology.
 The first edition of “A Guide to the Project Management Body of Knowledge (PMBOK Guide)” was published by the PMI in 1996.
-It is now on its sixth edition, which was published in 2017, and is available in 12 languages.
+It is now on its sixth edition, published in 2017, and is available in 12 languages.

 - PMP Certification?
 Use this List of Helpful PMBOK Guide Resources

 - 5 Online Project Management Courses for Beginners

 - 20 Online Training Resources for Project Managers